 DOC9.5.2 Routine contingency, or conclusion of a Restoration Plan

-DOC9.5.2.1 Where parts of the Total System are out of Synchronism with each other, irrespective of whether there is a Total Shutdown or a Partial Shutdown NGESO will instruct DNOs and Users to regulate generation or Demand, as the case may be, to enable the Power Islands to be Re-Synchronised.
+DOC9.5.2.1 Where parts of the Total System are out of Synchronism with each other, irrespective of whether there is a Total Shutdown or a Partial Shutdown the ISOP will instruct DNOs and Users to regulate generation or Demand, as the case may be, to enable the Power Islands to be Re-Synchronised.

-DOC9.5.2.2 DNOs may be involved in Re-Synchronising by issuing instructions to Users in accordance with the requirements of NGESO.
+DOC9.5.2.2 DNOs may be involved in Re-Synchronising by issuing instructions to Users in accordance with the requirements of the ISOP.
 Users shall at all times abide by the DNO’s instructions in relation to Re-Synchronising Power Islands.

-DOC9.5.2.3 The Re-Synchronising of Power Islands is covered by Desynchronised Power Island Procedures agreed between NGESO and the relevant Transmission Licensee, DNO and Generators.
+DOC9.5.2.3 The Re-Synchronising of Power Islands is covered by Desynchronised Power Island Procedures agreed between the ISOP and the relevant Transmission Licensee, DNO and Generators.

 DOC9.5.3 Power Island Loading and Generation Management